POLL: What are the most exciting festivals in Romania, 2018?

 Where are you heading this year?
 Travelling far or hanging around your city? 🎊

 Pre-sale tickets and passes started in December for some of the most anticipated festivals, while others have yet to announce an intention or artistic direction for 2018.
-Scroll to see the 80 options we discovered so far in the realms of music, film, arts, and lifestyle.
+Scroll to see over 80 options we discovered so far in the realms of music, film, arts, and lifestyle.

 3 Smoked Olives Island Festival is a new adventure every time!
 It is located on the Danube River, away from the busy life of the city, right on the border between Romania and Bulgaria, more precisely, near the ferry crossing point Calarasi (RO) – Silistra (BG), an hour away from Bucharest.